Are you using negative keywords?

 - Your ad could still show for a search query that’s more than 10 words, if your negative keyword appears after the 10th word

 Selecting negative keywords is a similar process to selecting positive ones.
-Which means that yes, it can be daunting and time-consuming.
+This means that yes, it can be daunting and time-consuming.

 But if you know where to look and what tools can help, you’ll cut your legwork in half.